mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is the central limit theorem?

-The gist of Central Limit Theorem is that the sample mean will be approximately normally distributed for large sample sizes, regardless of the distribution from which we are sampling.
+The gist of Central Limit Theorem is that if we take a sufficient number of random samples of sufficient size from any type of distribution with some variance, the distribution of the sample means will be a normal distribution.
+This new distribution is called a sampling distribution.
+The mean of the sampling distribution should be approximately equal to the population mean.

 Suppose we are sampling from a population with mean $\mu$ and standard deviation $\sigma$.
 Let $\bar{X}$ be a random variable representing the sample mean of $n$ independently drawn observations.